fgl27/device_motorola_quark/README.md

 	lunch lineage_quark-userdebug

-### Lunch the device in ResurrectionRemix

-	lunch rr_quark-userdebug

 ### Start the build

 	time mka bacon -j8 2>&1 | tee quark.txt

 Were the **first number** after **-j** is the number of cores you wanna use for this task and **2>&1 | tee quark.txt** will export the build "output" to a file **quark.txt**, read it in case the build fails searching for the reason of the fail.

-This link ([Setup_new_build_machine](https://github.com/fgl27/scripts/blob/master/etc/new_machine.md#for-general-android-app-build-machine--adb-shell-and-fastboot-for-debugging)) may help to setup a build machine in case you don't know how to, but that is very personalized for me so carefully read it.
+This link ([Build for shamu](https://wiki.lineageos.org/devices/shamu/build)) may help to setup a build machine in case you don't know how to, be aware that shamu is a device that is not this use that page as a way to setup the built environment only.

 The Motorola Moto Maxx (codenamed _"quark"_) is a high-end smartphone from Motorola mobility.<br/>
 It was announced on November 2014.